ReckoningHero/website2/_posts/2018-6-27-Started to learn new JavaScript Framework.md

 ---
 layout: post
-title: Blog#1: Get Started to Learn a New JavaScript Framework
+title: "Blog #1: Get Started to Learn a New JavaScript Framework"
 featured-img: 19_reactjs

 ---